YehorBoiar/GameOfLife/README.md

 ## Workflow

-Before you start write your code, please, write `git pull` so we don't have as much conflicts as we could.
+Before you start write your code, please, write `git pull` so we can avoid as many conflicts as possible.

-For implementing a new big feature you should create a new branch and do it there.
+For implementing a new big feature, create a new branch and do it there.

 ```git
 git branch <branchName>
 git checkout <branchName>
 ```

-When you finish implementing your feature and you think that it can go to the master branch
+When you finish implementing your feature and you think that it can go to the master branch:
 ```git
 git checkout master
 git merge <branchName>